Create Role Description

 Relationships Communicate Effectively

-• Clearly explain complex concepts and arguments to individuals and groups
+• Clearly explain complex ideas and arguments to individuals and groups

-• Share information across teams and units to enable informed decision making
+• Share information with other teams and business units to enable informed decision-making

-• Write fluently in plain English and in a range of styles and formats
+• Write clearly and concisely in a range of styles and formats

 • Use contemporary communication channels to share information, engage and interact with diverse audiences